The biggest single day snowfall was 76 Inches (2m) at Silver Lake, Colorado on April 15, 1921.

 - Tillamook area west of Portland is wonderful for wine and cheese lovers

 USA Ski Resorts

 Providing the perfect place to warm up your ski legs before heading over to the Chugach Mountains, Alyeska Resort in Alaska is steep, deep and scenic.

-With enough steeps, cliffs, bowls and chutes to keep advanced skiers happy for days on end, Squaw Valley also has terrain to share with all levels of skiers.
-It truly caters to everyone.
+With enough steeps, cliffs, bowls and chutes to keep advanced skiers happy for days on end, Palisades Tahoe also has terrain to share with all levels of skiers, and incredibly family friendly.

-Northstar is Tahoe's surprise package: A European-style village with a vibrant and fun atmosphere compliment a quality mountain and awesome park and pipe facilities.
+Northstar is Tahoe's surprise package: A European-style village with a vibrant & fun atmosphere compliment a quality mountain and awesome park and pipe facilities.

-At Kirkwood Mountain Resort it’s all about the skiing.
-Seriously great terrain, awesome backcountry, endless powder and an authentic spirit combine to create a ski resort with a difference.
+Kirkwood Mountain Resort has some seriously great terrain, awesome backcountry, endless powder & an authentic spirit which all combine to create a ski resort with a difference.